Create an Active Learning Classroom

 Returning to school may require a significant departure from the classrooms we’re familiar with.
 In recent years, K-12 teachers and administrators have prioritized curriculum and classroom designs that support movement and collaboration.
 Such “active learning” is informed by research that shows kids learn best when they have freedom to move around, collaborate and interact with peers and teachers.

-Will it be possible to continue active learning in the era of social distancing?
+Will it be possible to create an active learning classroom in the era of social distancing?
 We think so.
 It will just look a little different.
 Here are some tips for creating dynamic classrooms while keeping students and educators healthy.

 Pair Mobility with Distance